liuhantang/DeepFacade/README.md

 # DeepFacade
-code for paper DeepFacade: A Deep Learning Approach to Facade Parsing
+Source code for paper DeepFacade: A Deep Learning Approach to Facade Parsing